 Apart from section 48, you may be restricted from applying for another visa for three years (where PIC 4013 applies) if your visa has been cancelled, unless the Department is satisfied that:

 - compelling circumstances that affect the interests of Australia exist; or

 - compassionate or compelling circumstances that affect the interests of an Australian citizen, an Australian permanent resident or an eligible New Zealand citizen exist.

-Australia’s migrations laws are complex, and each case is different.
+Australia’s migration laws are complex, and each case is different.
 There are also several terms which are defined in the migration provisions (and whose meanings may differ from their ordinary usage).
-We recommend that you seek professional advice if you are affected by a visa cancellation, as being fully informed will give you the best chance of achieving a successful resolution to your case.
+We recommend that you seek professional advice if you are affected by a visa cancellation Australia, including a student visa cancellation, partner visa cancellation or permanent visa cancellation Australia, as well as Australian visa cancellation procedure, as being fully informed will give you the best chance of achieving a successful resolution to your case.
 A migration professional can help you to do this.

-For up to date advice on the cancellation of an Australian visa and what you should do if your visa is cancelled, book your confidential consultation with a migration agent in Adelaide.
+For up to date advice on a visa cancellation Australia and what you should do if your visa is cancelled, including a partner visa cancellation or permanent visa cancellation Australia, book your confidential consultation with a migration agent in Adelaide.
 PAX Migration Australia is a leading immigration advice service based in Adelaide.